sba5827/StriLi/README.md

     ![Sceenshot_README](https://user-images.githubusercontent.com/38493688/200170842-d6c7f710-3bb1-491a-9796-1b8fb252d9c7.PNG)

 ## StriLi slash commands:
+    /sl h
+    /sl help
+List of all commands.

     /sl <time in s> <Item>
     /sl <time in s> [@mouseover]
 Starts an item roll.
-Auto detects rolls in the specified time.
+Auto-detect rolls in the specified time.
 Automatically determines the winner based on the tally marks and the roll.

+    /sl c
+Cancels recent roll.

+    /sl m
+    /sl makro
+    /sl macro
+Opens textFrame with copyable mouseover macro.

 \<Item\> - Version: you need to shift-click on the Item to add it.

-[@mouseover] - Version: use as makro.
-Hover over item and press makro.
+[@mouseover] - Version: use as macro.
+Hover over item and press macro.
 Item will be posted.

 Examples: